This article will discuss everything you want to know about the Linux

-A traceroute tool sends packets to a destination IP and with a TTL set to 1, so that the first router the packets reach will send back an error “time exceeded”.
-When the error returns, the traceroute tool records the first router’s identity and round-trip time, increments the TTL, and sends new packets, repeating this process until either the last packet reaches the destination IP or two sets of packets are dropped.
+When the error returns, the traceroute tool records the first router’s identity and round-trip time, increments the TTL, and sends new packets, repeating this process until the last packet reaches the destination IP, or two sets of packets are dropped.

 How to Use the traceroute Command on Linux

 Let’s start with a simple example.
-Let’s execute the
+First, let’s execute the

 traceroute command for the